 Presence

-God bless you and know that you are prayed for constantly.
+God bless you and know that you are prayed for this morning!

 Scott